krishnanlab/teaching/2019-spring_compbio/README.md

     - Results and Discussion
     - Limitations and Future Directions
     - References
-3. A presentation (slides) that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.
+3. A poster that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.

 There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/2019-spring_compbio#project-deadlines) throughout the course that will help you stay on track, allowing you to complete a substantial project.
 1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.
-Project profile due **Wed, Jan 16**.
+Project profile due **W Jan 16**.
 2. Discuss with Arjun (and any other PI) and read recent papers.
 Briefly describe project ideas.
-Project topic due **Fri, Feb 01**.
+Project topic due **F Feb 01**.
 3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).
-Project pre-proposal due **Wed, Fri 08**.
+Project pre-proposal due **W Fri 08**.
 4. Write 5-page proposal describing project goals, division of work, milestones, datasets, and challenges.
-Project proposal due **Wed, Feb 20**.
+Project proposal due **W Feb 20**.
 5. Review proposals.
 Discuss proposal with Arjun.
-Reviews due **Fri, Mar 01**.
+Reviews due **F Mar 01**.
-6. Mid-course project presentations on **Mon, Mar 11**, **Wed, Mar 13**, and **Fri, Mar 15**.
+6. Mid-course project presentations on **M Mar 11**, **W Mar 13**, and **F Mar 15**.
 7. Address peer evaluations, revise aims, scope, list of final goals & deliverables.
 Meet with Arjun.
-Response is due 3 days after mid-course presentation: **Thr, Mar 14**, **Sat, Mar 16**, or **Mon, Mar 18**.
+Response is due 3 days after mid-course presentation: **Th Mar 14**, **Sa Mar 16**, or **M Mar 18**.
 8. Continue making substantial progress on proposed milestones.
 Write the first-draft of final report.
 Meet Arjun to discuss all results and get feedback on the draft.
-Mid-course project report due **Fri, Mar 29**.
+Mid-course project report due **F Mar 29**.
 9. Complete milestones, finalize results, figures, write-up in conference publication format.
 As part of the report, comment on your overall project experience.
-Final project report due **Fri, Apr 26**.
+Final project report due **F Apr 26**.
-10. Final project presentations will take place on **Mon, Apr 29**.
+10. Final project presentations will take place on **M Apr 29**.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-spring_compbio/README.md#cmse-491-bioinformatics-and-computational-biology) ]

 ## Grading Information
 Activity | Percentage
 :----- | ---------:
-Pre-class assignments | ~35%
+Assignments | ~35%
 Class participation | ~15%
 Scribing | ~10%
 Project | ~40%